sybrew/the-seo-framework/readme.txt

 	* When Polylang is active, you can access any sitemap language via the `lang` query --- even when Polylang settings are configured otherwise.
 This helps mitigate any sporadic issues you might still encounter.
 		* For example (es for Spanish sitemap): `https://example.com/sitemap.xml?lang=es`.
 		* Another example (es for Spanish sitemap): `https://en-gb.example.com/sitemap.xml?lang=es`.
+	* We now suggest a free extension in-line at the title settings when necessary theme support for titles is found missing.
+This message is only visible to users that can install plugins and should help lower our ever-increasing support burden.
+		* You can add `define( 'TSF_DISABLE_SUGGESTIONS', true )` to your `wp-config.php` file to prevent any suggestions showing up in your dashboard, even some that are seen as advertisement.
 * **Improved:**
 	* **UI cohesiveness:**
 		* **Note:** When you use filters, these changes might not be fully cohesive.